jeromeetienne/learningthreejs.com-backup/source/_posts/2011-08-15-lets-do-a-sky.markdown

 camera is inside.
 The kind of cross *on the top half* are the images used as texture.
 Those are the ones which gonna be applied inside the large sky cube.
-If you go to the [demo](/data/lets_do_a_sky/lets_do_a_sky.html) and open your browser debugger, look at the image downloaded, you will see those 6 images.
+If you go to the [demo](/data/lets_do_a_sky/lets_do_a_sky.html) and open your browser debugger, look at downloaded images, you will see those 6 images.

 <!-- more -->

 # Lets Code it Now!

 Now that we got an understanding of the background, lets code it.
-To add a skybox to your page is 3 simples steps in around 20lines.
+To add a skybox to your page is 3 simple steps in around 20 lines.
 Lets look at them.

 ## Step 1: Lets load the cube textures